 Getting to the city: The MRT train departs from Changi Airport MRT Station, located under Terminals 2 and 3.
-Trains depart from 5.30am to around midnight, and take around 27 minutes.
-A public bus service to the city has regular departures from 6am to midnight, and can be found in the lower levels of each terminal.
-The one-hour journey costs about SGD 2.
-In addition, there is an airport shuttle service connecting the airport, the city centre and most hotels in Singapore; the buses leave when all six seats have been filled, or every 15- 30 minutes.
+Trains depart from 5.30am to around midnight.
+A public bus service to the city has regular departures from 6am to midnight, and can be found in the lower levels of Terminals 1,2 and 3.
+The one-hour journey costs about SGD 2.50.
+In addition, there is an airport shuttle service connecting the airport, the city centre and most hotels in Singapore; the buses leave every 15- 30 minutes.
 The cost is about SGD 9 per adult and SGD 6 per child.

 Car rental: Avis, Budget and Hertz are all represented at the airport.

-Airport Taxis: Taxis to Singapore central are available from outside the arrivals halls of both terminals; the fare to the city centre is about SGD 20 to SGD 50 with a travel time of around 30 minutes.
-Bookings can be made at the airport shuttle counters.
+Airport Taxis: Taxis to Singapore central are available from outside the arrivals halls of each terminal; the fare to the city centre is about SGD 20 to SGD 50 with a travel time of around 30 minutes.

 Facilities: Changi Airport has a wide range of facilities, including ATMs, bureaux de change, business services, airline lounges/travel clubs, duty-free shops, childcare facilities and multimedia payphones for internet and emails.
 Other facilities include a mini-supermarket, snack bars and restaurants, gym, rooftop pool, hairdresser, laundry service, smoking room, prayer room and post office.
 The new Terminal 3 is a 'green' terminal with natural skylighting, a butterfly garden, koi ponds and over 200 species of foliage.

-Parking: Standard parking rates at Changi Airport range from SGD 0.04 per minute at T1, T2 and T3 to SGD 0.035 per minute at the South Car Park, with a daily rate capped at SGD 35 per day.
+Parking: Standard parking rates at Changi Airport range from SGD 0.04 per minute at T1, T2 and Car Park 3A and 3B, to SGD 0.035 per minute at the South Car Park, with a daily rate capped at SGD 35 per day.